Coopers Care

 Living in Switzerland

 Do you already live in Switzerland or are you thinking of moving here?
-Then congratulations - you are about to live in the most beautiful place in the world!
+Congratulations – you have chosen one of the most beautiful places in the world!

-Almost 9 million people live in Switzerland, a quarter of whom come from abroad.
-You probably think of chocolate, cheese and mountains when you think of Switzerland.
-Or luxury watches and cows.
-You're right on the money - but there's much more to discover.
+Around 9 million people call Switzerland home, a quarter of whom come from abroad.
+And yes, chocolate, cheese and mountains are part of it – as are luxury watches and cows.
+But Switzerland has much more to offer.

 Switzerland is the land of watches.
 If you live here, you'd best wear one, because the Swiss are punctual.
-It's better to be five minutes early than late.
+It is better to be five minutes early than late.

 Formal greetings are "Grüezi" when greeting someone and "Adieu" when saying goodbye.